2 shot at Sikh temple along Bradshaw Road in Sacramento County

 SACRAMENTO — At least two people were shot at a Sikh temple along Bradshaw Road in Sacramento County on Sunday.

-The Sacramento County Sheriff's Office could not confirm the conditions of those shot and if anyone has been arrested at this time.

-The shooting happened at the same temple where a Sikh Society Parade was held Sunday morning, though it is unclear if the two events are related.
+The shooting happened at the same temple where a Sikh Society Parade was held Sunday morning.
+Investigators at the scene said they would be attempting to interview people who were in attendance.

 for more features.